jgresula/jag-tipdf/README.rst

 OPTIONS
 ^^^^^^^

-Once an *input-option* is specified, its value remains valid accross the following *INPUT*\s.
+Once an *input-option* is specified, its value remains valid across the following *INPUT*\s.
 All *global-options* must precede the first *INPUT*, otherwise they will have no effect.